 The burial authority is obliged to provide a grave for all deceased persons registered in the population register in the authority's administrative district.
-The Burial Act entitles the deceased to be laid to rest free of charge in a different location to where they were registered in the population register, provided that a grave is available.
-There is no entitlement to be granted a grave in advance.
+The Swedish Burial Act entitles the deceased to be laid to rest free of charge in a location other than where he or she was registered in the population register, provided that a grave site is available.
 For information about availability of graves, contact the relevant burial authority.